Hecramco/NLP_Violencia-en-musica-/README.md

 This project is released under the MIT License.
 See `LICENSE` for more details.

+Here's a revised and polished version of your section for clarity, grammar, and professional tone:

+---

-## 🧭 Possible improvements and next steps
+## 🧭 Possible Improvements and Next Steps

-* This project was developed by 2020, thus LLMs didn't take part on this stage.
+* This project was originally developed in 2020, prior to the widespread availability of Large Language Models (LLMs).
-* LLMs' APIs could help to improve and help to label and identify the labels based on Framing prompts.
+* The use of LLM APIs today could significantly enhance the project by assisting with **automatic annotation**, **context-aware labeling**, and **violence detection** through carefully designed **prompt-based framing**.
+* LLMs could also help in identifying more nuanced or implicit forms of violence, including symbolic, gender-based, or contextual violence that traditional models might miss.

 #